 Do the elements within your nature draw even the most particular chefs to enjoy your dish?

-But there there some people, that when they encounter such a glorious exotic spice and expression of flavor, decide haphazardly that you may be an allergen, and decide to err on the side of caution, and toss you, out of their pot.
+But there may be some people, that when they encounter such a glorious exotic spice and expression of flavor, decide haphazardly that you may be an allergen, and decide to err on the side of caution and toss you, out of their pot.

-The fear of social acceptance is one of the biggest issues that many intuitives and spirit communicators struggle with.
-And that’s because it’s a real concern.
+The fear of social acceptance is one of the most significant issues that many intuitives and spirit communicators struggle with.
+And that's because it's a real concern, but not for long.

 You have to choose to accept and understand the other.

-If you are not accepted by others, does this mean you stop existing as a spice?
+If others do not accept you immediately, does this mean you stop existing as a spice?

-You don’t change who you are because a person in a foreign country doesn’t appreciate the Nutmeg, but rather, you have the opportunity to take your exotic spices back to your home country, to be appreciated.
-To the place where, the inhabitants know and understand the value of someone like you.
+You don't change who you are because a person in a foreign country doesn't appreciate the Nutmeg, but rather, you have the opportunity to take your exotic spices back to your home country, to be enjoyed.
+To the place where the inhabitants know and understand the value of someone like you.

 If you fear social acceptance, stop hanging out with the people who think Nutmeg is weird.
-Find a group of people who love you, your cooking and the flavor that you can bring to their life.
+Find a group of people who love you, your cooking, and the flavor that you can bring to their life.
 They exist.
-Please don’t give up if you haven’t found them yet.
+Please don't give up if you haven't found them yet.
 After doing this work for five years, I've found that over time, most people do come to accept your gifts if they hang around long enough and if you do, too.